sagemath/trac_to_gh/Issue 7308.md

    ` if [ "x$SAGE64" = "xyes" ]; then `

-since some earlier code in the _prereq-0.3_ script written by William only allows SAGE64 to be unset, or set to _yes_ or _no_.
-It is not possible to set it to _1_, so there is no point testing if it is _1_.
+since some earlier code in the ''prereq-0.3'' script written by William only allows SAGE64 to be unset, or set to ''yes'' or ''no''.
+It is not possible to set it to ''1'', so there is no point testing if it is ''1''.
 The same behaviour is followed in my recent updated to prereq-0.4 (#7021) and also to prereq-0.5 which I have awaiting review (#7352)

  * There is no need to have
   {{{